MIKObscura/cmus_wallpaper_changer/README.md

 Dependencies: `audio_metadata`

+To use it, first put your python interpreter path at the top of the file if the one there isn't correct, then make it executable with this command:
+> chmod a+x main.py

+Then change the `default_bg` variable to what your default background, note that it uses the URI format so it should look like this:
+> file:///home/user/image.png

-To use it, launch cmus, press your command key (`:` by default) and type this command:
+Then, launch cmus, press your command key (`:` by default) and type this command:
 > set status_display_program=/path/to/script/main.py

+Now it should be set and working for each time you launch cmus.

 It only works with Cinnamon for now but I may change that in the future